 My name is Dr. Matt C. Howard, and I am currently an Assistant Professor of Marketing and Quantitative Methods in the Mitchell College of Business at the University of South Alabama.
 I received my Ph.D. from the Pennsylvania State University in Industrial-Organizational Psychology.

-My current research program can be summarized in a single sentence: I perform (1) statistically- and methodologically-sound research on (2) health and well-being, (3) personality, and (4) computer-based training and development.
+My current research program can be summarized in a single sentence: I perform (1) statistically- and methodologically-sound research on (2) health and well-being, (3) personality and individual differences, as well as (4) technology-enhanced and development.

 1 – Statistics and Methodology: I strongly believe that no researcher can excel without a strong knowledge of statistics and research methodologies.
 For this reason, I have made ample efforts to develop in this area.
 In addition to applying novel methods within my articles, I have published or ongoing papers which discuss the statistics and methods themselves.
 Relevant topics include measurement, training creation methods, person-specific analyses, and many others.

 2 – Health and Well-Being: Like most academics, I want my research to make a real-world difference, and I can think of no better way of making a difference than identifying approaches to improve the health and well-being of others.
 In this topic area, I typically study “extreme” influences or outcomes of health and well-being, including ostracism and even COVID-19.